 Phew.
 Got all that?
 Now, more than ever, whether you're at home or out and about, you'll be able to keep up with Premier League football on TV, online, on your mobile or on the radio.

 And even if you miss live matches, you can catch up later.
-With Twitter gaining access to Premier League clips and Sky's near-live football clips, you won't miss a beat of what could be a evenly matched season.
+With Twitter gaining access to Premier League clips and Sky's near-live football clips, you won't miss a single minute of what could be a thrilling season.

-Now sit back and enjoy as the Premier League gets ready for the 2017/18 season really gets into its stride…
+Sit back and enjoy as the Premier League 2017/18 season really gets into its stride…